-- 10.1 Loose: gravel/crushed stone/spawl/filter rock/stone mulch and the like is not permitted on verges or medians, in verge and median swales/biofilters etc. or adjacent to footpaths, cycle paths and dual use paths. - 10.2 Crushed/stabilized limestone is to be compacted and cement stabilized to form a completely hard solidified surface. - 10.3 Concrete garden edging is required to be 32MPa on a sub-base compacted to 95% MDD. - 10.4 Concrete footpaths and dual use paths are required to be 32MPa with expansion joints every 5m and contraction joints every 2.5m. - 10.5 In-situ cast paving is to be 32MPa expansion joints at 3m centers in both directions - 10.6 Stairs/steps are to have risers between 150mm and 180mm inclusive and treads 300mm minimum. - 10.7 Step treads and risers are to be parallel. - 10.8 Rocks are to be mortared in place and are to be set back 1.2m from back of kerb and 0.6m from footpaths and dual use paths. - 10.9 Tiles and other easily vandalized cladding or capping shall not be permitted. - 10.10 Consideration should be given to longevity and robust design.
+- 10.1 Pervious paving is recommended, particularly for large areas of paving, such as plazas and squares. - 10.2 Loose: gravel/crushed stone/spawl/filter rock/stone mulch and the like is not permitted on verges or medians, in verge and median swales/rain gardens etc or

+- adjacent to footpaths, cycle paths and dual use paths, however, inorganic mulch will be accepted on the base of small-event drainage treatment areas (refer to 8.4 above). - 10.3 Crushed/stabilized limestone shall be compacted and cement stabilized to form a completely hard solidified surface. - 10.4 Concrete garden edging shall be 32MPa on a sub-base compacted to 95% MDD. - 10.5 Concrete footpaths and dual use paths shall be 32MPa with expansion joints every 5m and contraction joints every 2.5m. - 10.6 In-situ cast paving shall be 32MPa expansion joints at 3m centers in both directions - 10.7 Stairs/steps are to have risers between 150mm and 180mm inclusive and treads 300mm minimum. - 10.8 Step treads and risers shall be parallel. - 10.9 Rocks shall be mortared in place and shall be set back 1.2m from back of kerb and 0.6m from footpaths and dual use paths. - 10.10 Tiles and other easily vandalized cladding or capping shall not be permitted. - 10.11 Consideration should be given to longevity and robust design.